sboris-git/xml_csv_panda/README.md

-# Evaluation of data processing by Panda dataframe
+# Evaluation of data processing by Panda' dataframe